How Customer Intelligence Helps Create a Personalized Customer Experience

 Spearmen’s rho, or rank correlation coefficient | Correlate 2 variables | 2 ordinal variables |

-The familiarity scale can help you gather the level of knowledge your respondents have about the topic.
+The familiarity ordinal scale can help you assess the level of knowledge your respondents have about the topic.

 Very Familiar | Quite Familiar | Moderately Familiar | Somewhat Familiar | Not at all Familiar |

-A brand can use this type of ordinal scale to test how familiar their audiences are with the brand’s product.
+A brand can use this example of ordinal scale type to test how familiar their audiences are with the brand’s product.

 This scale can help determine how much your respondents agree/disagree with your statement.